virtuous-cycles/x-proxy/api.md

 # Quick API Guide

 ## Overview
 This guide covers the API routes implemented using Flask in your current project.
-These routes include functionalities to get tweets, search for tweets, post tweets, manage draft tweets, pull mentions, and retrieve the home timeline.
+These routes include functionalities to get tweets, search for tweets, post tweets, manage draft tweets, pull mentions, and follow users.
+Authentication is handled using a token.

-## Project Structure
-The project now includes a new file:
-- `/api/get_home_timeline_route.py`: Handles the endpoint for retrieving the home timeline.

 ## Endpoints